Safeguarding and Child Protection Policy

 - Taking a contextual safeguarding approach to understanding the risks presenting to children outside the family home, taking into consideration extra familial harm

-- Taking seriously the risks presented to children by children, with particular vigilance for child on child abuse, sexual harassment and sexual violence
+- Taking seriously the risks presented to children by children, with particular vigilance for child-on-child sexual harassment and sexual violence

 - Assessing individual needs where possible